dy/wavefont/readme.md

 * Dashes, dot, underscore characters alias to _1_ value.
 * Vertical lines like `|` alias to max value.
 * Block characters ▁▂▃▄▅▆▇█ are mapped to 0-8 range.
-* Adobe Blank is used by default to avoid flash of system font while wavefont is loading.
+* [Adobe Blank](https://github.com/adobe-fonts/adobe-blank-vf) font-face can be used to avoid flash of system font while loading wavefont.
+It can as well be used as blob.

 ## Building